1) What is ketamine?

 3) What treatment is ketamine infusion therapy used for?

 Ketamine is one of the biggest breakthroughs in mental illness treatments.
-Psychiatrists are using ketamine to help treat depression, suicidality, anxiety, bipolar, addiction, PTSD, OCD, BPD, sleep disorders, and pain disorders including fibromyalgia and complex regional pain syndrome.
+Psychiatrists are using ketamine to help treat depression, suicidality, anxiety, bipolar, PTSD, OCD, BPD, sleep disorders, and pain disorders including fibromyalgia and complex regional pain syndrome.

 4) Is ketamine addictive?

 Ketamine belongs to a class of drugs called dissociative anesthetics.
 There is no evidence that ketamine can lead to addiction, however, there have not been many widespread studies on this.
 The clinical setting in which ketamine infusions are administered hinders the possibility of addiction.
 In addition, the doses provided are far lower than when taken recreationally.

 Ketamine side effects are limited, and if present, usually only last for the duration of the infusion.
 During infusion, symptoms including nausea, temporary hallucination, lack of appetite, blurred vision, and drowsiness may appear.

 It is important to work with your psychiatrist to determine if ketamine infusion therapy is right for you.
 If your current psychiatrist is providing mediation management, we will collaborate with them to determine whether or not ketamine infusions are the right course of action for you.

 7) Are ketamine infusions safe to use with other medications?

 Our psychiatry team are experts at medication management and will work with you to evaluate your medical history and current medications to determine if ketamine infusions are safe for you.
 Benzodiazepines (such as Xanax, Klonopin, Librium, or Valium), if taken at a high dose, can interfere with ketamine treatment.
 If this is the case, our doctors will provide advice on how to proceed, safely, such as avoiding Benzodiazepines 4-6 hours prior to ketamine infusion sessions.